UEABIO/physalia-R-course-2023/book/_main.md

 ### Add summaries

-If we think it is necessary we could even add some summaries to the tables with `summary_rows()`
+If we think it is necessary we could even add some summaries to the tables with `summary_rows()`.
+Sub-zero doesn't seem to work in the summaries, so we have to include a workaround:

 ```r